DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

   :alt: Rotate beyond 45 degrees
   :scale: 100%

-Once the turntable reaches the correction position, all our phases will be in alignment, meaning our locomotive can leave or enter the turntable with no short circuit issues.
+Once the turntable reaches the correct position, all our phases will be in alignment, meaning our locomotive can leave or enter the turntable with no short circuit issues.

 .. image:: ../_static/images/turntable-ex/auto-phase-switch-end.png
   :alt: Rotated 180 degrees